 Dogs and cats can also step on these needles and get them stuck between their toes or in their foot pads.
 To avoid ingestion or foot puncture, regularly vacuum up fallen needles from the floor, and discourage your pet from the vicinity of the tree.
 Keeping the tree in an area of the house that can be closed off when you are not present is advisable, if possible, to avoid mishaps.

 Another health concern many pet owners do not consider is that tree water may contain additives such as pesticides or fertilizers for the tree that can be harmful to pets if ingested.
 Pets may avail themselves of the opportunity to drink tree water and can become sick if the water contains toxic substances.
 Covering your tree’s water supply will avoid this hazard.

 In addition, decorations on the tree or gifts can present a hazard as these non-digestible materials can cause blockage or injury much the same as pine needles can to your dog’s digestive tract.
 Pets may also chew on electric cords and light strings, which can result in electrical burns to their mouth and fire hazard from compromised electrical cords.

 The last thing you want at Christmas is to deal with a sick or injured pet.
 Because Christmas trees present several health hazards including irritating pine needles which can damage your pet's GI tract or paws and the risk from decorations, tree water, or gifts, it is recommended that you take steps to avoid your pet becoming injured by your Christmas tree.
-Clean up after your tree, cover the water supply to the tree, and if possible, keep your pet away from the tree by supervising them or physically separating them with a barrier to prevent accidental ingestions of tree parts, décor or lights.
+Clean up fallen needles, cover the water supply, and if possible, keep your pet away from the tree by supervising them or physically separating them with a barrier to prevent accidental ingestions of tree parts, décor or lights.